Rikashiii/My_first_storybook/README.md

 # My First Storybook

 # How to View
-Open the Rikashi's New Apartment.html
+Click the link in START file.

 # Created using GEMINI Pro